 St Patrick is Ireland’s best-loved and best-known saint.
 Saint Patrick, the luminary of Ireland, was born around 381 AD in a village called Bannaven Tabernacle.
-St Patrick came from a family of altar servers – his grandfather Potitus was a priest and his father Calpurnius a deacon.
+St Patrick came from a family of altar servers – his grandfather Potitus was a priest, and his father Calpurnius a deacon.

-Who is Saint Patrick and how did he become a saint?
+Who is Saint Patrick, and how did he become a saint?

 St Patrick’s Day is a global day and a festival of Irish culture close by March 17.
-It especially recalls St Patrick, one of Ireland’s supporter holy people, who served Christianity in Ireland during the fifth 100 years.
+It especially recalls St Patrick, one of Ireland’s supporters of holy people, who served Christianity in Ireland during the fifth 100 years.
 St Patrick’s Day is commended in nations with individuals of Irish plummet.

 Read also: Who is St. Timothy?

 Birth place: Ireland

 Death cause: Martyrdom

 Biblical places from the times of St. Patrick